Mark Shimada

 Potrebbe piacerti anche

-English Phrasal Verb Practice for “check in” and “check out”
+English Phrasal Verb Practice for “get on” and “get off”

-Emily's family adventure in learning how to "check in" and "check out" from places, items, and experiences.
-From museums to cafes and parks, every step is an opportunity to explore and connect.
-Dive into this story to master these essential English phrasal verbs.
+Follow a story where losing a wallet leads to discovering the importance of "getting on" and "getting off" in life's ride.
+From airplanes to family and work challenges, this story invites you to learn English phrasal verbs in a heartwarming context.
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi